anniyanvr/piper/README.md

 # location of pipelines on the file system.
 piper.pipeline-repository.filesystem.location-pattern=$HOME/piper/**/*.yaml
 # persistence
 piper.persistence.provider= # Persistence provider to use.
-Supports jdbc (for h2 and postgresql database) and mongo.
+Supports jdbc (for h2 and postgresql database).
 # data source
 spring.datasource.initialize=true # Create the database using 'schema-{platform}.sql'.
 spring.datasource.name= # Name of the datasource.